NAME

 r.boxplot -h input=elevation plot_dimensions="7,1" output="r_boxplot_01.png"

-elevation layer per category from
+elevation layer per category from the

-dataset.
+sample dataset.
 Use the

-r flag to rotate the x-asis labels.
+-r flag to rotate the x-asis labels.

 r.boxplot -r input=elevation zone=landclass96 output="r_boxplot_02.png"